Last Updated On

 The short answer is yes.
 Depending on how much you drink, your system will have to rebalance itself when you stop.
 If you drink moderately, this shift will be fairly minor.
 But if you are in recovery from alcohol addiction you may experience significant trouble falling asleep.
 This is especially true during acute withdrawal.
 In fact, insomnia is a common symptom of alcohol detox.

 The good news is, this problem isn’t permanent.
 How long does insomnia from alcohol withdrawal last?
 That depends on the person.
 Most people will experience more extreme sleep disturbance during the initial week of alcohol withdrawal.
 But many in recovery continue to experience insomnia or disrupted sleeping patterns for weeks, or even months, as their body rebalances itself.

 If you’re in recovery and struggling to get a good night’s rest, try some of the tips suggested above.
 And if it gets discouraging, remember: it’s better than continuing to drink.
 Withdrawal-related insomnia generally resolves itself.
 Insomnia (and other health problems) from alcohol use disorder are generally with you for the long-haul.

 Help With Moderation

 Of course, all of this is easier said than done.
 Many people—more than 6% of Americans—suffer from alcohol use disorder.
-Many more struggle with some form of alcohol dependence, or problem drinking that is difficult to “just stop.”
+Many more struggle with some form of alcohol dependence or problem drinking that is difficult to “just stop.”